msfitzsimons/gdc-scripts/README.md

 # gdc-scripts
-Scripts to interface with the GDC API
+Miscellaneous scripts to interface with the GDC API